jkool702/openwrt-custom-builds/README.md

 # openwrt-custom-builds
 Custom firmware images (compiled locally from source) for OpenWrt for the Dynalink DL-WRX36

+NOTICE: for the current build, the `ntpd` and `sysntpd` services appear to be broken, and can cause some issues.
+If these are causing problems (check `logread`) then disable them via

+    service ntpd disable
+    service sysntpd disable
+    reboot

 # Install instructions

 This OpenWrt firmware image can be installed using the [standard WRX36 install instructions for OpenWrt](https://openwrt.org/toh/dynalink/dl-wrx36).